City Services & Closures during COVID-19

 - Cover your mouth and nose if you cough or sneeze, by coughing and sneezing into your forearm.

 - Do not touch your eyes, nose, and mouth with unwashed hands.

 - Clean and disinfect frequently touched surfaces often and allow them to air dry.
 If possible, pack disinfecting wipes to clean and disinfect objects and surfaces if you leave your home.

-The Nashua Division of Public Health and Community Services also continues to answer any health-related questions seven days a week from 8 a.m. to 9 p.m. through the Nashua COVID-19 Hotline.
+The Nashua Division of Public Health and Community Services also continues to answer any health-related questions Monday through Friday from 8 a.m. to 5 p.m. through the Nashua COVID-19 Hotline.
 Residents can access this hotline by calling 603-589-3456.
-You can also call this number to schedule a COVID-19 test.
-For more information, visit https://www.nashuanh.gov/1332/COVID-19
+To schedule a COVID-19 test, complete our online form by visiting https://www.nashuanh.gov/1332/COVID-19.

 Nashua School District

 Remote Instruction began Monday, March 23.
 To keep up with the latest school information during the COVID-19 outbreak, please visit the Nashua School District website.

 Bagged lunches are available for curbside pickup at the main entrances of the following schools, from 11 am to 2 pm, Mondays, Wednesdays, Fridays:

 - Amherst Street Elementary School

 - Broad Street Elementary School